frappe/erpnext/docs/user/accounts/docs.user.accounts.closing.md

 	"_label": "Closing a Financial Period"
 }
 ---
-At the end of every year (or quarter or maybe even monthly) after you complete your auditing, you close your books of accounts.
+At the end of every year or (quarterly or maybe even monthly), after completing auditing, you close your books of accounts.
 This means that you make all your special entries like:

 - Depreciation
 - Change in value of Assets